Cisco-Service-Layer/service-layer-objmodel/grpc/cpp/src/tutorial/rshuttle/README.md

 ##### Optional: GlobalInit RPC
 This represents the --global_init_rpc:
-If Enabled once user ctrl+c out of the application, then the pushed routes/labels will be deleted

 Once connected, client can choose to handshake the API version number with the server.
 This is optional step, not mandatory The same RPC call also sets up an asynchronous stream of notifications from the server.
 The first notification would be the response to our version number message i.e. SLInitMsg, as a SLGlobalNotif event with type SL_GLOBAL_EVENT_TYPE_VERSION.
 This can be done by calling: